shengjie-lin/shengjie-lin.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper **NeRF Registration, Blending and Fusion** is accepted to the ICLR'23 Workshop on Neural Fields!
+Our paper **NeRF Registration, Blending and Fusion** is accepted to the Neural Fields Workshop @ ICLR 2023!